 Let's compare the frequency response of the DSF947.5 SAW filter to that of polynomial filters.

 If we imagine that the SAW filter is a combination of a high-pass filter at the low end of its pass-band, and a low-pass filter at the high end, then we can compare its response at the high-end to that of a polynomial low-pass filter.
 We see that within 10 MHz of the cut-off frequency, the SAW filter's virtual low-pass filter response drops by 30 dB.
 Suppose we were to try to build a polynomial low-pass filter with the same response.
 A ten-pole 3-dB ripple Chebyshev filter response drops by 30 dB after a 10% change in frequency.
 In other words, the SAW filter cut-off at both ends of its pass-band is ten times sharper than of a ten-pole 3-dB ripple Chebyshev filter.
-Perhaps we could match the SAW filter response with a 100-pole filter made with 0.1% tolerant inductors and capacitors.
-The result would cost hundreds of dollars, and take up a hundred square centimeters of board space.
-The DSF=947.5, on the other hand, is less than $3, and comes in a 5-mm square package.
+Surface acoustic wave filters cost about $3 each and are available in 3-mm square packages.

 A transmission line is a cable for carrying an electrical signal from one place to another.
 We usually don't think of transmission lines as filters, but they do provide some filter-like functions, and their behavior is interesting.
-We have a separate web page dedicated to transmission lines here.
+We have a separate web page dedicated to transmission lines, Transmission Line Analysis.
+An imperfectly-terminated transmission line of finite length, called a transmission line stub, can be used to create an impedance for matching a source to a load, in place of a network of capacitors, inductors, and resistors, as we discuss in the Transmission Line Stubs section of our transmission line page.

 We hope you have found our discussion useful.
 We welcome your comments and corrections.